On this page

 Capture thresholds, called Fishing-Related Mortality Limits (FRMLs), trigger a range of actions depending on the effect of the capture on the dolphin population.
 Onboard camera footage review has enabled direct engagement with fishers about practices to support improvements and avoid captures.

-In line with the 'Bycatch reduction plan', a vessel-based response was implemented following all 3 captures.
+In line with the Bycatch Reduction Plan, a vessel-based response was implemented following all 3 captures.
 Each of these involved:

-- requesting an immediate 'move-on' by the vessel, vacating the vicinity of the capture ('move-on rule')
+- Requesting an immediate ‘move-on’ by the vessel, vacating the vicinity of the capture (‘move-on rule’)

-- direct engagement between the Department of Conservation protected species liaison officer, Seafood New Zealand, and the fisher to review the capture and improve mitigation measures
+- Direct engagement between the Department of Conservation protected species liaison officer, Seafood New Zealand and the fisher to review the capture and improve mitigation measures

-- confirmation by Fisheries New Zealand that the vessel was operating in accordance with fisheries regulations designed to reduce the risk of protected species captures
+- Confirmation by Fisheries New Zealand that the vessel was operating in accordance with fisheries regulations designed to reduce the risk of protected species captures

-- review of onboard camera footage associated with the capture event.
+- Review of onboard camera footage associated with the capture event.

-There were 23 reported captures of New Zealand fur seals this quarter, compared to the 247 reported in the previous quarter.
-This reflects the seasonality of the hoki fishery, which is at its peak over the previous quarter.
+There were 55 reported captures of New Zealand fur seals this quarter, compared to the 23 reported in the previous quarter.
+This reflects the seasonality of the squid fishery, which is at its peak during this quarter.
+New Zealand fur seals are classified as 'Not Threatened' by the DOC, and there is evidence of northward expansion of the distribution of breeding colonies.

 Experience overseas and in New Zealand is that monitoring of fishing by observers or cameras generally leads to more accurate reporting.
 Accurate data enables a more transparent and responsive fisheries management system and supports better understanding of the health of our marine ecosystems.